 Put on a Bus- Mostly when one of the cast would die, the show quietly killed off their character, but mentioned the death in passing.
 However, when Kathy Staff died, her character, Nora Batty, packed up and moved off to Australia, and was never mentioned again, despite having been one of the show's iconic characters.

 Real Life Writes the Plot : Younger characters became the protagonists towards the latter end of the series as the BBC was having major difficulty finding insurance cover for Sallis (Clegg) and Thornton (Truly), who were both well over eighty, for location shooting so the actors were restricted to studio shooting only.

-Reality Subtext- Most cast deaths have been written into the series, and Clegg appears in fewer scenes these days due to Peter Sallis's macular degeneration.
+Reality Subtext- Most cast deaths were written into the series, and Clegg appeared in fewer scenes during the later series due to Peter Sallis's macular degeneration.

 The ladies over at Edie's house for tea and buns had two: always sipping their tea in an unconscious synchronized movement, and having a Politeness Judo contest over the big cream eclair.